-If you found a partially developed chick in a commercial egg farm egg that is very concerning.
-The hens are not being properly checked on if a mature rooster is hiding among them.
+Suppose you found a partially developed chick in a commercial egg farm egg, that would be very concerning.
+The hens are not being adequately checked on if a mature rooster is hiding among them.
 It also means the eggs are not being collected & processed often enough.

 If you are eating eggs from a local small farmer or from your own backyard hens, even if a rooster is present, as long as eggs are collected daily, you do not need to worry about cracking open an egg and having a chick pop out.